hashintel/hash/packages/engine/README.md

 ### Project Setup / Building

 - Run `cargo build`
-- If Python behaviors are present, you have to setup a Python environment by running `./lib/execution/src/runner/python/setup.sh` and follow the instructions from the help.
+- **optional:** If Python initialization or Python behaviors are used, set up a Python environment by running `./lib/execution/src/runner/python/setup.sh` and follow the instructions from the help.

 ### Running for development